-I am a political scientist and defense policy analyst specializing in national security and international armed conflict.
-I obtained my PhD from the Department of Political Science at University College London (UCL).
-As a 2024 - 2025 American Political Science Association (APSA) Congressional Fellow, I worked in the office of Representative Jason Crow, assisting in House Armed Services Committee issues, including the FY26 National Defense Authorization Act (NDAA) and policy analysis related to the Russo-Ukrainian War.
-Previously, I conducted civilian harm mitigation and response research for the Department of Defense Civilian Protection Center of Excellence (CP-CoE).
+As a 2024-2025 American Political Science Association (APSA) Congressional Fellow, I worked in the office of Representative Jason Crow, advising on House Armed Services Committee issues, including the FY26 National Defense Authorization Act (NDAA) and policy analysis related to the Russo-Ukrainian War.
+Previously, I supported civilian harm mitigation and response research for the Department of Defense Civilian Protection Center of Excellence (CP-CoE).

 I am a former organizer of UCL's Conflict & Change Research Cluster and a former Visiting Scholar and member of George Washington University’s Institute for Security and Conflict Studies.
 I obtained my MSc in Security Studies from UCL and have a BA in History and Ancient Studies from Saint Joseph's University.